-In a previous post we discussed that a QRP is really nothing more than a marketing term.
+The QRP is really nothing more than a marketing term.
 Kudos are due to the marketers associated with the QRP, as they have created a bit of sexiness and mystery to the product.
-The goal in this post is not to promote or criticize the QRP, but to de-mystify the QRP….what is it and it is any different than a Solo-K?
+But let’s de-mystify the QRP….what is it and is it any different than a Solo-K?

 What is the QRP?
 Generally speaking, the “QRP” is a fancy moniker for, yes, a Solo-K!